zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

 }
 ```

-With the hack in place, this code now works.
-Sort of.
+With the hack in place, this code now works ... sort of.

 ### This Code is Brittle and Bad